jyellick/fabric-wiki/Quorum-Change.md

 ## PBFT Changes and Durable Configuration

 We'll store the PBFT durable configuration in a chaincode state.
-The keys will be something like "pbft-config:0000NNNN" [decide on key-space formats][1]
-(zero-padded so it sorts right) with NNNN being the commit-number at which the configuration takes effect.
+The keys will be something like "pbft-config:0000NNNN" (zero-padded so it sorts right) with NNNN being the commit-number at which the configuration takes effect.
 The value will be a serialized proto (I'd prefer text-serialized (for debuggability), but am not picky) and should contain _all_ durable config of PBFT.
 A system chaincode will install the new configuration, (eventually) checking that the transaction was properly signed, and that the key is suitably in the future.
 It might as well also provide access to the current configuration, and (eventually) will garbage-collect out-of-date configurations.

 At PBFT startup (or view-change), it will need to be given two things:
 * blockchain block-height